YalunWangyw26347/eco395m-midterm-project/README.md

 Finally, run “analysis_graph.py”, and we will get 3 pie charts in the analysis folder.

 <h3> Limitations </h3>
 In this project, we have collected 24 universities’ (including school data from Tier 1, Tier 2, and Tier 3), this is not enough, since schools in Tier 4, and Tier5 are all also of high quality, and we only collect data from 2023 and 2022.
 Besides, when cleaning the data, we have errors for some specific samples.
 For example, there is a placement: “Korea Capital Market Institute, South Korea, (Research Fellow)”, since it has “Institute”, the code will include this sample in the cleaned_data.
 However, the number of error samples is not so big.
 Moreover, we only define Tier 1, Tier 2, and Tier 3 with universities in the US, so when classifying placement into Tiers, we will treat top schools outside the US into “Other Tier”.
+In addition, for the gender analysis, the pie chart did not account into the sample size of male and female.

 In addition, for the gender_guessing part:

 (1) we have universities that do not offer name information.
 For these data, we can not do the prediction.